A "Sour" Subject

 - Tell the students they will be comparing and contrasting these two types of citrus fruits grown in California, Arizona, and Florida.

-- Pass out the Lemon & Grapefruit Venn Diagram found in the Essential Files and have students fill this out by comparing and contrasting what they notice while observing each fruit.
+- Pass out the Lemon & Grapefruit Venn Diagram and have students fill this out by comparing and contrasting what they notice while observing each fruit.

 - Project the Citrus Fruits Commodity Fact Sheet onto a large screen.
 Arrange the students so they can see and participate in a shared reading of the fact sheet.